vanton/saved/README.md

 ### December 17, 2018

+## Chrome extension ![extension][extension]

-- [Idnan/like-on-github](https://github.com/Idnan/like-on-github) : Chrome extension - Link a repository with the extension and automatically save the links to content you like
+- [Idnan/like-on-github](https://github.com/Idnan/like-on-github) : Chrome extension - Link a repository with the extension and automatically save the links to content you like ![chrome][chrome]
-- [sindresorhus/refined-github](https://github.com/sindresorhus/refined-github) : Browser extension that simplifies the GitHub interface and adds useful features
+- [sindresorhus/refined-github](https://github.com/sindresorhus/refined-github) : Browser extension that simplifies the GitHub interface and adds useful features ![chrome][chrome]

 ## awesome list ![awesome][awesome]